 Being faced with a bankruptcy can be overwhelming.
-Our experienced Los Angeles bankruptcy attorneys understand what it takes to get you the relief you are entitled to.
+Our experienced Woodland Hills bankruptcy attorneys understand what it takes to get you the relief you are entitled to.

 There are two types of foreclosure in California.
 There are judicial foreclosures when the lender actually sues the owner in order to have the property foreclosed on.
 And secondly‚ there are non-judicial foreclosures‚ which are more common in California.
 Non-judicial foreclosure is when lenders relinquish their rights to collect from borrowers and simply seek the proceeds from the sale of the property.
 Non-judicial foreclosures are favored by lenders because the process occurs quickly without the necessary costs of litigation.